• mobile phone iconRequest a callback

 Creating a DIY social media campaign on a budget

-Creating your first marketing campaign as a small business owner may seem like a daunting task.
-There are so many factors to consider, it's hard to know where to begin.
+Creating your first social media campaign as a small business owner may seem like a daunting task.
+There are so many factors to consider, it’s hard to know where to begin.

 As a growing business ourselves, we knew that we wanted to produce a simple, engaging social media campaign to get people talking.
 But with limited budget and resources, we had to get creative and step out of our comfort zone straight away.